Q: I am nervous about my grade in a course. What should I do?

 Q: When is the best time to take my entrance exam?

 A: Your entrance exam should be scheduled only after all pre-requisite courses are successfully completed and the applicant has had 4-6 months to study.
 If the resulting date would be later than May (MCAT/GRE) or June (DAT), then deferral to the next year is highly recommended.
 Students study for the MCAT any various times during their pre-health years, including during co-op, while in classes, during school breaks, or after graduation.
 The biggest mistake we see students make is to take their exam before they are ready, so it is important not to rush the process.

-Q: I uploaded my Self-Assessment and/or application to MAP, but I cannot view it.
+Q: I uploaded a document to MAP, but I cannot view it.
 Is this normal?

 Q: I am having difficulty securing a letter of evaluation.
 Can I get an extension?

 A: We are strict about our requirements and deadlines.
 We do not provide extensions for students/applicants to identify and secure letter writers.
 We only make evaluator extensions for extenuating circumstances, on a case-by-case basis.

 Q: My evaluators agreed to write my letter by the deadline, but it is still not submitted.
 What do I do?

 A: If they’ve agreed to write you a letter of recommendation, evaluators are very good about meeting our submission deadlines.
 Many letters do come in the week they are due, and that is ok!
 You can send a couple of well-spaced reminders, but please be respectful.
 We do not grant extensions unless there are extenuating circumstances and must speak directly with your evaluator to make such determinations.

 Q: How do I know if my experience will count as Patient Care Experience for PA programs?

 A: Typically, Patient Care Experience (PCE) hours will derive from a paid position where you are able to provide care for the patient.
 It is always encouraged to check individual school webpages to find more information on what a specific program may view as contributing to PCE hours.